CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googlemock/docs/v1_6/CookBook.md

 ```

 The good news is that you can use a simple pattern to achieve the same
 effect.
-First, add a mock function `Die()` to your mock class and call
+First, add1 a mock function `Die()` to your mock class and call
 it in the destructor, like this:

 ```